Conditions and Uses

 Most traditional concrete foundations in frost zones rely on depth and gross weight as protections against frost heave.
 They use significant volumes of site-poured concrete, which has the potential for many field condition variables and inconsistent mix designs, and their installation requires considerable excavation, which weakens the existing soil structure, invites water problems, and leaves substantial amounts of soil to be removed from a site.

 Diamond Pier foundations resist heave pressures and are often used in areas requiring frost protection.
+See our new 10-year Frost Study of over 95,000 installations and a 99.7% success rate against frost heave.

 Rather than reaching a specific vertical depth or gross weight, Diamond Pier foundations resist heave pressures with their wide-spreading pin pile groups.
 Embedded in the intact soil structure, the pins are prevented from changing angle under load by the concrete head, creating a stable foundation for both bearing and uplift forces.
 Because of the unique design of the Diamond Pier head, the pins are also free to move along their axes without compromising the position of the head or its lock on the pin cluster.
 This feature allows the Diamond Pier foundation to absorb soil strains caused by frost heave or expansive conditions without losing alignment or transferring these strains to the supported structure.